zerotrustprivacy/ansible/README.md

  </p>

  <h1>Getting Started</h1>
- <p>Starting in Visual Studio Code, I opened a new terminal and created a directory called <i>ansible-files</i> and then navigated to that directory</p>
+ <p>Starting in Visual Studio Code, opened a new terminal and created a directory called <i>ansible-files</i> and then navigated to that directory</p>
  <p><img src="ansible1.png"></p>

   <h1>Create the Playbook and run the Playbook</h1>